 3.7 ELECTRICAL CONDUCTIVITY

-The electrical conductivity was not significantly influenced by management practices and among groundnut based cropping systems and it remained unchanged from the initial EC (0.13 dS m-1, non-saline) recorded during 2016.
+The electrical conductivity was not significantly influenced by management practices and among groundnut based cropping systems and it remained unchanged from the initial EC (0.13 ds m-1, non-saline) recorded during 2016.
 This might be due to the fact that organic manures do not contain salts and hence there was no influence of organic manures on salt accumulation in soil.

 3.8 ORGANIC CARBON